marvinrd/web-calculator/README.md

 This is a calculator project using htmls, css & js

 Features
-- simple calculations (add, subtract, multiply, divide)
+- Simple calculations (add, subtract, multiply, divide)
-- simple user interface for mouse interactions
+- Simple user interface for mouse interactions
+- Keyboard interactions (Esc to clear all; Enter to calculate)